rganlath3/PortalGunProjector/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License
-The content of this project itself is licensed under CERN-OHL-S-2.0 and the underlying source code used for programming the raspberry pi is licensed under GNU GPLv3.
+The contents of this project itself is licensed under CERN-OHL-S-2.0 and the underlying source code used for programming the raspberry pi is licensed under GNU GPLv3.
 Both of these licenses require attribution.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>